 SSH server is by default configured to perform reverse

-DNS lookup every time you try to log in to the server.
-It cloud slightly improve logging and security, but could significantly increase login time.
+IP address every time you try to log in to the server.
+It could slightly improve logging and security, but would significantly increase login time.

 Basically the login prompt will take a while to appear as the server will perform reverse

 DNS lookup prior to presenting the login prompt to the connecting user.

 You can fix this issue by disabling the